Previous Research

 Mini-generator (VR-type)

-In this research, we presented a new design of variable reluctance type generator; promising test results of the developed VR generator both in its designs and sizes; and application in micro-power pack as it can be used both as a motor and a generator.
+In this research, we presented a new design of a variable reluctance type generator; promising test results of the developed VR generator both in its designs and sizes; and application in micro-power pack as it can be used both as a motor and a generator.

 Advantages of the new generator:

-1) High power due to high frequency operation
+1. High power due to high-frequency operation

-2) Simple structure using toroidal coil
+2. Simple structure using toroidal coil

-3) Capability of low speed operation
+3. Capability of low-speed operation

 4-Legged Surveillance Dog